Out of the Tiger’s Mouth: The Journey of Dr. Charles Chao

 Evangelist points to the Wicket Gate

-I’m ecstatic to own an antiquarian copy of A Practical Directory for Young Christian Females: Being a Series of Letters from a Brother to a Younger Sister by Harvey Newcomb published in 1851 and in excellent condition.
-One of the joys of owning an antiquarian book is the surprise of finding treasures tucked in the pages.
-For instance, I’ve found an old note written in beautiful penmanship, as well as very old leaves inserted between pages.
-Of course, I like to imagine they’ve actually survived from back in 1800’s! 🙂
+I became the joyful owner of an 1851 edition of A Practical Directory for Young Christian Females: Being a Series of Letters from a Brother to a Younger Sister by Harvey Newcomb.
+It is still excellent condition.
+One of the joys of owning antiquarian books is the surprise of finding treasures tucked within their pages left behind by previous owners.
+For instance, I’ve found an old note written in beautiful penmanship and even a few dried leaves pressed between the pages.
+I’d like to imagine these artifacts have actually survived since the mid-1800’s. 🙂